 If you are seeing this issue with one file but all others upload properly, then there are two easy solutions to fix this.

-One reason a particular image file may not upload is because the image dimension are too large.
-To fix this, resize your image to make it smaller.
-You can do this with any image editing software, or even easier, simply use Picresize online tool to fix the issue.
+A particular image file may not upload is because the image dimension is too large.
+To fix this, change your image size to make it smaller.
+You can do this with any image editor, or even easier, simply use Picresize online tool to fix the issue.

 Rename the image